Macabre (2009 film): Plot

-Adjie and Astrid see this and try to escape upstairs, but Adam breaks Adjie's leg.
+Alam wakes up alone at the dinner table.
+After unsuccessfully trying to seduce him, Maya slashes him and Adam breaks his arm.
+Seeing the attack, Adjie and Astrid flee upstairs, but Adam breaks Adjie's leg.
 Astrid locks herself in the guest room.
 Dara tells her that the drug she was given will cause her to go into labor.
-Astrid finds a small window and sees a car arriving at the house.
-She calls for help, but the woman from the car is Dara's friend.
-She is given several coolers of "meat", revealing the motive for the slaughter to come.
-They are a family of cannibals, who belong to a secret society attempting to gain immortality from it.
-They regularly search for victims, providing human flesh for the society.
+Astrid sees a car arriving at the house and calls for help from the window.
+However, it is just Dara's customer, who receives several coolers containing meat.
+Dara's family are cannibals, who belong to a secret society attempting to gain immortality from it.

 Astrid's water breaks, and she gives birth on her own.
 Astrid gets out of the room with her newborn son and embraces her husband.
 Dara sneaks in and takes the baby.
-She tells the couple they can escape by themselves but if they try to take the infant back, they will all die.
-Astrid follows Dara as Adjie looks for help.
+She tells the couple they either escape by themselves or try to take the infant back and die.
+In a daze, Astrid follows Dara as Adjie looks for help.